The Foundation scholarship application for the 2025-2026 academic year

 The Owens Community College Foundation offers a variety of scholarships through the generosity of businesses and individuals in the community.

-Scholarship award notifications are generally made from mid-April to mid-May.
-Students who have not been awarded a scholarship by mid-May will be considered if additional funds become available at a later date.
-For more information on Foundation Scholarships, contact the Foundation Office at (567) 661-7603.
+Scholarship award notifications are generally made beginning in June.
+Students who have not initially been awarded a scholarship will be considered if additional funds become available at a later date.

 Student Leader Scholarship Program

-The Student Leader Scholarship is provided to the President, Vice President, Secretary, and Treasurer of the Student Ambassadors; and to the Editor and Assistant Editor of The Owens Outlook, unless these positions are held through student employment.
-Annual award amounts range from $1000 – $2000, depending on position, and can be used for instructional expenses.
+The Student Leader Scholarship is provided to the President, Vice President, Secretary, and Delegate of the Student Ambassadors.
+Annual award amounts range from $500 - $2000, depending on position, and can be used for instructional expenses.

 Success Tuition Assistance Program (TAP) Completion Scholarship